-Leased properties
+Leased pr Leased properties

-2022 RMB'000 2021 RMB'000
+2023 RMB'000 2022 RMB'000

-At 1 January 10,310 14,218

-Addition for the year 402 893

-Depreciation for the year (3,682) (4,782)
+At 1 January Addition for the year Depreciation for the year Exchange differences 7,079 5,716 (4,285) (52) 10,310 402 (3,682) 49

-Exchange differences 49 3

-Disposal for the year - (22)

-At 31 December 7,079 10,310
+At 31 December 8,458 7,079

-Lease liabilities of RMB7,593,000 (2021: RMB11,022,000) are recognised with related right-of-use assets of RMB7,079,000 as at 31 December 2022 (2021: RMB10,310,000).
 The lease agreements do not impose any covenants other than the security interests in the leased assets that are held by the lessor.
 Leased assets may not be used as security for borrowing purposes.

-2022 RMB'000 2021 RMB'000 Depreciation expenses on right-of-use assets 3,682 4,782 Interest expense on lease liabilities (included in finance cost) Expenses relating to short-term lease (included in selling and marketing expenses, general and administrative expenses, 461 616 research and development expenses and cost of sales) COVID-19 Related rent concessions received 1,840 (547) 2,852
+2023 RMB'000 2022 RMB'000 Depreciation expenses on right-of-use assets Interest expense on lease liabilities (included in finance cost) Expenses relating to short-term lease (included in selling and marketing expenses, general and administrative expenses, research and 4,285 388 3,682 461 development expenses and cost of sales) (note) COVID-19 Related rent concessions received 1,149 - 1,840 (547)

-Details of total cash outflow for leases is set out in note 43(b).
+Details of total cash outflow for leases is set out in note 41(c).

-The Group has early adopted the Amendments to HKFRS 16: COVID-19 Related Rent Concessions, and applied the practical expedient introduced by the Amendments to all eligible rent concessions received by the Group during the period.
+The Group applied the practical expedient introduced by the Amendments to HKFRS 16: COVID-19 Related Rent Concessions to all eligible rent concessions received by the Group during the year ended 31 December 2022.

-Lease arrangements of office premises were negotiated on an individual basis and contain a wide range of different terms and conditions including lease terms ranging from 2 to 5 years (2021: 2 to 5 years).
+Lease arrangements of office premises were negotiated on an individual basis and contain a wide range of different terms and conditions including lease terms ranging from 2 to 5 years (2022: 2 to 5 years).
 In determining the lease terms and assessing the length of the non-cancellable period, the Group applies the definition of a contract and determines the period for which the contract is enforceable.